Patients think someone is watching out for them

 But there is no point in responding to “How are you?” with anything other than “Couldn’t be better.
 You?”
 In my new reality sometimes I respond by saying, “Perfect.”
 Sarcasm in both cases helps me get through.

 If we meet it will be the same.
-If you have a sense of humor, we might even laugh and for that moment everything will be fine.
-But the characters in my art don’t smile much anymore.
+If you have a sense of humor, we might even laugh and for that moment everything will seem fine.